- The historic cultural importance of the skyscraper, and this article’s methodology;

 Of the 18 cities we tracked for this article, 10 are home to projects exceeding 40 stories and 500 feet, that are currently under construction.
 Most of them will not break the city’s height record.
 However, they are all at least partially luxury residential units.
 The First Street Tower of Oceanwide Center in San Francisco will encompass office, hotel, and residential space.
 Upon completion, it will surpass the Transamerica Pyramid and become the city’s second-tallest building.
 Seattle’s Rainier Square Tower explores the same mix of uses, and will include nearly 200 luxury apartments, 722,000 square feet of office space, a 163-key hotel, and some 80,000 square feet of retail.
 When complete, which is estimated to be in early 2020, it will be Seattle’s second-tallest skyscraper.

 With a delivery date due next year, the project at 99 Hudson St. in Jersey City will top what is now the tallest building in the entire state—30 Hudson, formerly known as the Goldman Sachs Tower.
-99 Hudson is a 79-story residential skyscraper that is slated to bring 781 new apartments to the neighborhood, with prices starting at nearly $890,000.
+99 Hudson is a 79-story residential skyscraper that is slated to bring 781 new Jersey City apartments for rent to the neighborhood, with prices starting at nearly $890,000.

 Miami’s waterfront skyline is set to welcome the luxurious 817-foot tall Aston Martin Residences tower in 2021.
 In Sunny Isles Beach, Fla., there are four projects currently under construction, all designed to max out the 649-foot limit imposed in the area.
 Estates at Aqualina is a twin-tower residential project, of which only the South Tower is currently underway.
 In May, over half of the total units were already under contract, with delivery scheduled for 2020.
 The Residences by Armani/Casa condominium tower has just topped off, and is due for completion next fall.
 Turnberry Ocean Club luxury residences are underway, and the project is reportedly already 50% sold, with prices starting at $3 million.
 Also scheduled for completion next year is the 52-story Ritz-Carlton Residences tower.